Skip to main content

 Ebook

-Atomic atheism in verse.
-Lucretius (Titus Lucretius Carus) lived ca. 99-ca. 55 BC, but the details of his career are unknown.
+Lucretius (Titus Lucretius Carus) lived ca. 99-ca. 55 BCE, but the details of his career are unknown.
 He is the author of the great didactic poem in hexameters, De Rerum Natura (On the Nature of Things).
-In six books compounded of solid...
+In six books compounded of solid reasoning, brilliant imagination, and noble...

 Comment